wishonia/wishonia/public/docs/self-improving-github-repo/architect-agent.md

 - [Data Models](documentation-creation/data-models.md): Gain insights into the data structures and flow within the network.

 ## GitHub Integration
-- [API Interaction](../../self-improving-github-repo/github-integration/api-interaction.md): Understand how the agent interacts with GitHub APIs for documentation management.
+- [API Interaction](../self-improving-github-repo/github-integration/api-interaction.md): Understand how the agent interacts with GitHub APIs for documentation management.
-- [Pull Requests](../../self-improving-github-repo/github-integration/pull-requests.md): Learn about the process of creating and managing pull requests for continuous improvement.
+- [Pull Requests](../self-improving-github-repo/github-integration/pull-requests.md): Learn about the process of creating and managing pull requests for continuous improvement.

 ## References

 1. [RFC Process](https://dev.to/wasp/develop-the-right-thing-every-time-and-become-a-10x-engineer-the-art-of-writing-rfcs-2mc6)
+2. [Forces for Good](https://ssir.org/articles/entry/local_forces_for_good) - The Six Practices of High-Impact Nonprofits